 Q #16) What are the advantages of Log shipping?

 - Easy to set up.

-- Secondary database can be used as a read only purpose.
+- The secondary database can be used as a read-only purpose.

 - Low maintenance.

-Ans.
-An execution plan is graphical or textual way of showing how SQL server breaks down a query to get the required result.
-It helps user to determine why queries are taking more time to execute and based on the investigation user can update their queries for the maximum result.
+Answer: An execution plan is a graphical or textual way of showing how the SQL server breaks down a query to get the required result.
+It helps a user to determine why queries are taking more time to execute and based on the investigation user can update their queries for the maximum result.

-In Query Analyzer is an option called “Show Execution Plan” (located on the Query drop-down menu).
-If this option is turned on it will display query execution plan in separate window when query is ran again.
+Query Analyzer has an option, called “Show Execution Plan” (located on the Query drop-down menu).
+If this option is turned on, it will display a query execution plan in a separate window when the query is run again.

-Ans.
-A stored procedure is a set of SQL queries which can take input and send back output.
-And when the procedure is modified, all clients automatically gets the new version.
+Answer: A stored procedure is a set of SQL queries that can take input and send back output.
+And when the procedure is modified, all clients automatically get the new version.
 Stored procedures reduce network traffic and improve performance.
 Stored procedures can be used to help ensure the integrity of the database.

 - Stored procedure boosts application performance.

-- Stored procedure execution plans can be reused as they cached in SQL Server’s memory which reduce server overhead.
+- Stored procedure execution plans can be reused as they cached in SQL Server’s memory which reduces server overhead.

-Ans.
-An identity column in the SQL automatically generates numeric values.
-We can defined a start and increment value of identity column.
+Answer: An identity column in the SQL automatically generates numeric values.
+We can be defined as a start and increment value of the identity column.
 Identity columns do not need to be indexed.